 Uterine fibroids are noncancerous growths that can develop in our uterus.

-They can cause heavy periods and even pain, pressure, or bloating.
+They can cause long, heavy periods and even pain, pressure, or bloating.

 In addition to the heavy bleeding I experienced with my fibroids, my stomach was extended like I was pregnant!